Service Design for B2B Supply Chain Onboarding in Canada

-Role: UX Lead driving user research and design strategy.
+Role: UX Lead (user research and design strategy)

 Location: Toronto, Canada

-Project: SLM (Subscriber Lifecycle Management) - Onboard, engage and retain net new users and manage business efficiency for existing customers.
+Project: SLM (Subscriber Lifecycle Management) onboard, engage, retain new users; improve efficiency for existing customers

 How usability drove user value and measurable internal & external ROI.